Dan Osborn: 2026

+It has been argued that Osborn is one of a wave of independents eschewing the Democrat or Republican label in the 2026 elections, in a trend demonstrating dissatisfaction with the major parties.
+Osborn's run for the Senate to unseat Ricketts has been called a "rugged guy" campaign referring to him being a man who works with his hands and an appeal to working people who reject both parties.

+A New York Times article suggested that Osborn may fare better among Hispanics in the state who are disappointed in the immigration policy of the second Trump administration and its effects on the Latino community.

+Osborn said he will caucus with either of the two major parties if elected.
+Brian Bengs, the independent candidate for senator from South Dakota, said he will caucus with Osborn and form an independent caucus.

 Political platform

-Osborn's campaign platform was considered unorthodox and populist.
-It focused on protecting small businesses, family farmers, and workers.
+Osborn's campaign platform has been described as populist, with a focus on protecting small businesses, family farmers, and workers.
+He said he supports capitalism and a "true free market", but opposes monopolies.

-Osborn's policy positions included raising the national minimum wage; lowering the tax rate for small businesses and overtime work; increasing border security and building the Mexico–United States border wall to stop illegal immigration; reforming the immigration system and exploring ways to legalize non-criminal long-term undocumented workers; ensuring resources for law enforcement and first responders; legalizing and taxing marijuana; improving railroad safety; guaranteeing access to abortion within the limits set by Roe v.
-Wade and opposing a national abortion ban; facilitating union organizing; and protecting gun rights.
-Osborn supported a "libertarian approach" to hot-button issues like abortion rights and said that government should be kept out of private lives.
-He supported the right-to-repair of consumer goods such as cars and electronics, raising the cap on Social Security contributions for those with higher incomes and moving the full retirement age for Social Security benefits back to 65.
+Osborn's policy positions included raising the national minimum wage; lowering the tax rate for small businesses and overtime work; increasing border security and building the Mexico–United States border wall to stop illegal immigration; reforming the immigration system and exploring ways to legalize non-criminal long-term undocumented workers; ensuring resources for law enforcement and first responders; legalizing and taxing marijuana; improving railroad safety; facilitating union organizing; and protecting gun rights.
+Osborn supported a "libertarian approach" to hot-button issues like abortion rights and said that government should be kept out of citizens' private lives.
+He supports the right-to-repair of consumer goods such as cars and electronics, raising the cap on Social Security contributions for those with higher incomes and moving the full retirement age for Social Security benefits back to 65.

-Osborn has said he is personally pro-life but supports Roe, saying, "Since Roe v.
+Osborn has said he is personally pro-life but supports guaranteeing access to abortion within the limits set by Roe v.
+Wade and opposes a national abortion ban.
+He has said: "Since Roe v.
 Wade has been overturned, abortions are on the rise and women are dying."
-He said he supported "a woman being able to choose for her own body" but opposed late-term abortions, calling them "disgusting" and saying, "I don't know anybody who agrees with that."
+He said he supports "a woman being able to choose for her own body" but opposes late-term abortions, calling them "disgusting" and saying, "I don't know anybody who agrees with that."
 Osborn supports "defensive purpose only funding" to Israel.

-Osborn supported protecting gun rights and the Second Amendment, while also supporting gun safety education in schools.
+He has criticized the 2026 US–Israeli war on Iran, and questioned its rationale, saying, "This is crazy and I just don't think we need to keep getting into forever wars".
+Osborn supports protecting gun rights and the Second Amendment and supports gun safety education in schools.